 Will it hurt?

 Most people do not find acupuncture painful, although others claim it is not totally painless either!
 Fortunately acupuncture needles bear little resemblance to those used for injections or blood tests.
-They are much finer (as they are not hollow), and when inserted produce a tingling sensation or dull ache.
+They are much finer, and when inserted produce a tingling sensation or dull ache.
 Needles may be inserted into the body, scalp and ears.
-They may be left in place just for a couple of seconds or for 30 minutes or more, depending on the desired effect.
+They may be left in place just for 30 minutes or more, depending on the desired effect.

-To assist with the insertion, some acupuncturists use a smouldering herb (Moxa or Artemesia Vulgaris) to warm the acupuncture points and also encourage a smooth flow of the body's energy.
-If a patient dislikes needles, lasers may be used, or massage or tapping the acupuncture point with a rounded probe, to stimulate it and distract the patient at the moment of insertion.
+To assist with the insertion, some acupuncturists use a smouldering herb (Moxa or Artemesia Vulgaris) to warm the acupuncture points.
+If a patient dislikes needles, lasers, massage or acupressure may be used.

 How long will it take?

 A course of treatment, as opposed to a single session, is normally recommended and any improvements in your condition should become apparent after four to six treatments.